Forest Farm Montessori Nursery / Children Aged 2 to 5+

 Children have access to their own private garden, the sports barn for play in all weather and the coppice wood (our 2000 tree natural arena for play and nature study) and an adventure playground.
 There is no other nursery environment like it in Oxfordshire.
 We believe Forest Farm is a unique 10 acre opportunity dedicated to young people.

 At Forest Farm we aim to spend at least 20% of the week outside.
-We believe the natural environment promotes good health, good feeling, peace, risk taking are just some of the benefits to being outside.
-We have varied spaces, such as fruit growing areas, a greenhouse for planting and chairs and tables for outdoor classroom, adventure playground and the coppice wood, large open spaces too, with willow domes as shade.
+We believe the natural environment promotes good health, emotional well being, a sense of peace, risk taking are just some of the benefits to being outside.
+We have varied spaces, such as fruit growing areas, a greenhouse for planting, outdoor classroom areas with external tables and chairs, an adventure playground, the coppice wood and large open spaces too with Willow domes as shade.
 There are footpaths around the school into the woods and open farmland.

 We have integrated outside learning as part of the curriculum.
 Nursery children spend time in the different areas of the grounds and often go out on walks in the nearby forest.
 In the primary classes we have set up Forest Schools on a weekly basis, where the children ‘go out’ and explore, learn and observe nature and the seasons, care for the environment, learn about the importance of looking after our flora and fauna, learn survival techniques and just be.